 A few of my favourite things.
 When you are writing historical fiction it is always the unknown unknowns that will bite you - those things that it has not occurred to you that you need to check.
 A couple of weeks ago I had a moment or several of historical fiction writer's sheer panic when … Continue reading Unknown Unknowns and Elizabethan Earrings

 I have ancestors from Ireland, England, Scotland and Canada, most of whom had arrived in Australia by the 1850s, with only a couple of Jenny/Johnny-come-latelys in the late 1860s.
-I have been obsessively researching them for ten years now after inheriting my parents' papers in the early 2000s.
-My father attempted to research his forbears … Continue reading Some Family History
+I have been obsessively researching them for fourteen years now, after inheriting my parents' papers in the early 2000s.
+My father attempted to research his forbears, … Continue reading Some Family History

 Recently I have read several books where historical implausibilities have just leapt off the page at me - female cooks in the Manor house of a substantial gentry family in the 1530s, characters attending a play several years before the playwright was even born, a twelve year old girl reading a banned book that was … Continue reading Assume Nothing